bharathsudharsan/Edge2Train/README.md

 ### Datasets

-We converted all the listed datasets into MCU executable *.h* files and placed them inside the E2T folder.
-The datasets 1 to 3 are used for training binary SVM classifiers on MCUs using *Edge2Train*.
+We converted the listed datasets into MCUs executable *.h* files and placed them inside the E2T folder.
+The datasets 1 to 3 are used for training binary SVM classifiers on MCUs using E2T.
 The users have to uncomment their dataset of choice (header file at the beginning of the main algorithm program) to use it when training and inference on MCUs.

 1. [Iris Flowers](https://archive.ics.uci.edu/ml/datasets/iris "Google's Homepage") (4 features, 3 classes, 150 samples): Using E2T, we train a binary classifier to distinguish Iris Setosa from other flowers based on the input features.
 2. [Breast Cancer](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data) (30 features, 2 classes, 569 samples): Here we train a binary classifier that can find the class names (malignant or benign) based on the input features.